2019–20 Old Dominion Monarchs women's basketball team

 The 2019–20 Old Dominion Monarchs women's basketball team represented Old Dominion University during the 2019–20 NCAA Division I women's basketball season.
-The team was led by third-year head coach Nikki McCray-Penson, and played their home games at Chartway Arena in Norfolk, Virginia as a member of Conference USA.
+The team was led by third-year head coach Nikki McCray-Penson, and played their home games at Chartway Arena in Norfolk, Virginia as a member of Conference USA (C-USA).
 The Monarchs finished second overall in their conference but could not compete in the 2020 C-USA women's basketball tournament due to its cancellation as a result of the coronavirus pandemic.